ZetaPlugins/LifeStealZ/README.md

   damageToPlayers: false
   # Should a player be able to use hearts during the grace period
   useHearts: false
-  # Should a player be able to loose hearts during the grace period (if set to false, the killer will also not gain a heart)
+  # Should a player be able to lose hearts during the grace period (if set to false, the killer will also not gain a heart)
-  looseHearts: false
+  loseHearts: false
   # Should a player be able to gain hearts during the grace period
   gainHearts: false